nzupp/SLiM-Gym/README.md

 slim_gym.run_random_agent(env=env)
 ```

 If these parameters are unfamiliar to you, our more detailed documentation (coming soon) is a great place to start.
-This environment functions as a Gymnasium enviornment, and can be used as such downstream.
+This environment functions as a Gymnasium environment, and can be used as such downstream.
 The code for making environments and the random walk algorithm can be found in the examples/ folder.